Vincentjonssonqi/astronomy-security/README.md

 AstroClass.setPublicWriteAccess(false);
 AstroClass.setPublicReadAccess(false);
 ```
 That would be swell right?
 In fact this is how you write your class level permissions in astronomy-security.
 The framework adds these helper functions so that your code becomes more readable and sexier.
-I only showed you the generic example as this is what is happening behind the scenes.
+I only showed you the generic example to show you what is happening behind the scenes.

+#### Access Control List (ACL)
+This could be translated into Document level permissions.
+Why not call it that then?
+Well That would just confuse all of the people out there that know this expression and what it means.
+Besides DLP is not as sexy.

+Now that we got that out of the way lets quickly introduce what document level permissions or ACLs are.
+An ACL in astronomy-security is just like the CLP Class, It is a list of security controls in this case called OLC, which is short for Object level control.